UPDATE: March 1, 2014

 Kievan Rus was an influential medieval polity (or city state) and the largest in Eastern Europe from the late 9th to the mid-13th century.
 It eventually disintegrated under the pressure of the Mongol invasion of 1237–1240.

-In fact, the Mongol raiders (from China) all but destroyed Kiev in the 13th century.
-The Mongols were cruel and took few prisoners, so locals often fled to other countries and Ukrainian settlements soon appeared in Poland
+In fact the Mongol raiders (from China), all but destroyed Kiev in the 13th century.
+The Mongols were cruel and took few prisoners, so locals often fled to other countries and Ukrainian settlements soon appeared in Poland and Hungary.

 After the formation of the Commonwealth, Ukraine became a part of the Kingdom of Poland.
 Colonization efforts by the Poles were aggressive, social tensions grew, and the era of the Cossacks (peasants in revolt) was about to surface.